tfpauly/privacy-proxy/draft-private-access-tokens.md

 This section describes various instantiations of this protocol to address common use cases.

-## Client Re-Identification
+## Private Client Authentication

-In this example, a single site wishes to learn if a given user is unique.
-The site's only requirement is to know if two otherwise distinct connections originate from the same end-user, and nothing more.
-In particular, it is not important for the server to know if two connections correspond to a specific user.
+In this example, a single site wishes to learn if a given user is authentic as defined by a mediator.
+It is not important for the server to know if two connections correspond to a specific user.
 The time window over which the server needs to link such connections together can vary.
-Larger windows allow for larger per-user linkability.

 To instantiate this case, the site acts as a Redeemer and registers an "unlimited token" policy with the Issuer.
 In this policy, the Issuer does not enforce any limit on the number of tokens a given user will obtain.

-Redeemers request tokens from clients and, upon successful redemption, the Redeemer knows the client was able to request a token for the given (CLIENT_ID, ORIGIN_ID) tuple.
-As a result, the Redeemer knows this is a unique client.
+Redeemers request tokens from clients and, upon successful redemption, the Redeemer knows the client was able to request a token for the given (ANON_CLIENT_ID, ORIGIN_ID) tuple.
+As a result, the Redeemer knows this is an authentic client.

 ## Metered Paywalls